 b.
 Indicator for Public Elementary and Secondary Schools that are Not High Schools (Other Academic Indicator).
 Describe the Other Academic indicator, including how it annually measures the performance for all students and separately for each subgroup of students.
 If the Other Academic indicator is not a measure of student growth, the description must include a demonstration that the indicator is a valid and reliable statewide academic indicator that allows for meaningful differentiation in school performance.

-Progress Component: The Progress component is the third component on Ohio's School Report Cards and meets the other academic indicator requirement.
+Progress Component: The Progress component is the third-component on Ohio's School Report Cards and that meets the other academic indicator requirement.
 Not all children start out at the same place with their learning, but every student should learn and grow throughout the school year.
 The Progress component of the report card looks closely at the growth that all students are making based on their past performances.
-There are four Value-Added measures that comprise the Progress component.

-Value-Added Measure: While performance scores demonstrate achievement and a student's level of proficiency, Ohio's Value-Added calculation measures the impact schools and teachers have on student growth.
+While performance scores demonstrate achievement and a student's level of proficiency, Ohio's Value-Added calculation measures the impact schools and teachers have on student growth.
 Elementary and middle schools that serve students in any of grades 4 to 8 will use Value-Added to fulfill the requirement to include at least one other academic measure in the accountability system.
 Ohio also has buildings that only serve students in grades K-3.
-Value-Added cannot be measured until fourth grade, so those buildings that serve no grades above 3 will use the English language arts and math scores as disaggregated in the Gap Closing Component for their other academic measure.
+Value-Added cannot be measured until fourth grade, so those buildings that serve no grades above 3 will use the Gap Closing Component for their other academic measure.